realitydeslab/holokit-app/README.md

 Before creating your new reality, first clone the project to your local disk and open it in Unity Editor.
 We strongly recommend building it on your iPhone initially to ensure compatibility.
 Once confirmed, you can proceed to add new realities to the project.

-In this project's architecture, each reality is a package dependent on the `Holoi.Library.HoloKitApp` base package.
+In this project's architecture, each reality is a package dependent on the `RealityDesignLab.Library.HoloKitApp` base package.
 To create a new reality, you need to create a new reality package.
 We offers two ways to create a new reality package.
 You can either use the Reality Template Package Generator tool or do it manually.

 <img width="169" alt="image" src="https://github.com/holoi/holokit-app/assets/44870300/cbfd048b-ed4d-4cb4-8932-80a4a6cce40d">